Salary is $5,100 per course (maximum of three courses per year)

 The Department of Art seeks lecturers to teach courses that cannot be staffed by regular faculty or graduate students.
-This does not constitute a posting for vacancies, but establishes a pool of lecturers who will be selected on an as-needed basis for the academic year 2018-2019 (including: Fall, Spring, May, and Summer terms).
+This does not constitute a posting for vacancies, but establishes a pool of lecturers who will be selected on an as-needed basis for the academic year 2019-2020 (including: Fall, Spring, May, and Summer terms).
 Appointments may be renewable based on need, funding, and performance.
-Applications will remain in the lecturer pool for three academic years (2017/18 - 2019/20).

 The Department of Art seeks artists with primary expertise in one or more of the below art practices.
 We seek energetic colleagues with a strong professional record and the ability to teach either practice specific courses or courses across the curriculum.
 Lecturers work with non-majors, BA, BFA, and MFA students enrolled in courses.
 Lecturers are not required to provide service or advise students on degree programs.